McDowell Bible College

 Download MBC Catalog

-• McDowell Bible College (MBC) is a FREE or very low cost tuition online college with no online fees offering a quality, full-term, diploma producing experience.
-Check out our cost page for information on scholarships for most students and low tuition everyone else.
+• McDowell Bible College (MBC) is a low cost online college with no additional online classroom fees, offering a quality, full-term, diploma producing experience.
+Students pay according to their income, so that some may pay as low as $15 per 3 semster hour course, while others pay lower tuition than many seminaries of this quality.
+Check out our cost page for information.

-• However, we are not an easy degree mill or a church bible study site.
-If you are willing to do the hard work you will certainly earn your certificate or diploma.
-Our academic standards are as high as one would expect from a quality online college or university.
+• We are not an easy degree mill or a church bible study site.
+If you are willing to do the hard work you will certainly earn your certificate or diploma despite the low cost.
+Our academic standards are as high as one would expect from any quality online college or university.

-• Current or future church or non-profit religious organization employees who wish certification in their fields without taking the time earn a diploma.
-We offer certificates in Ministry, Biblical Studies, Information Systems Management for Churches and Non-Profit Organizations and Leadership and Administration for Churches and Non-Profit Organizations which require only 12 courses that can be accomplished in about a year to complete the certificate, while still earning college credit towards a future diploma.
+• Current or future church or nonprofit religious organization ministers, staff or leaders who wish certification in their fields without taking the time earn a 2 or 4-year diploma.
+We offer certificates in Ministry, Biblical Studies, and Leadership and Administration for Churches and Nonprofits which require only 12 courses that can be accomplished in about a year or so if attending full-time.

 • College students who wish to earn a diploma related to service in churches or religious non-profit organizations.
-We currently offer two-year or four-year diploma programs in Ministry, Biblical Studies, Information Systems Management for Churches and Non-Profit Organizations and Leadership and Administration for Churches and Non-Profit Organizations.
+We currently offer two-year or four-year diploma programs in Ministry, Biblical Studies, and Leadership and Administration for Churches and Nonprofits.

-• College graduates who wish to earn a graduate diploma related to service in churches or religious non-profit organizations.
-We currently offer Master of Ministry, Master of Biblical Studies, Master of Information Systems Management for Churches and Non-Profit Organizations and Master of Leadership and Administration for Churches and Non-Profit Organizations..
+• College graduates with degrees that required at least 120 semester hours who wish to earn a graduate diploma related to service in churches or religious non-profit organizations.
+We currently offer the Master of Ministry and Master of Leadership and Administration for Churches and Nonprofits.

 • Students who cannot afford the high cost of college or do not want to encumber themselves with a large amount of educational loan debt.
-Our tuition is currently free or very low cost and yet we provide a quality, full-term education and we are probably the only school that includes a better than state of the art on-line classroom experience for no additional fee.
+Our tuition is currently very low cost for low income students and lower for all others, yet we provide a quality, full-term education and we are probably the only school that includes a better than state of the art on-line classroom experience for no additional fee.
 Others charge as much $100 or more per course for online fees alone.
-There are no fees except the graduation fee which simply pays for the graduation items, banquest and services.
-If you are unable to attend graduation due to being overseas or approved for some other special need, you can be mailed your diploma and cap and gown after graduation.
+Our schedules for admissions and other fees are also income graduated to allow those to attend who otherwise could not.

-• Students who want a FREE or low cost quality education.
-We do ask for students who can afford it to donate each term to help us continue this ministery, but otherwise it is indeed free or very low cost.
-McDowell Bible College is recognized by the National Bible College Association as an accredited educational institution meeting their standards for certification and accreditation.
+• Students who need a low cost quality education.
+We do ask for students who can afford it to donate each term to help us continue this ministry, but otherwise it is indeed very low cost to most of our students.
+We currently have many students paying no tuition due to the generous donations to scholarships and your donation will help us serve more.
+McDowell Bible College is recognized by the National Bible College Association and the Association of Bible Colleges as an accredited educational institution meeting their standards for certification and accreditation.
 This is not a degree mill.
 If you are looking for an easy ride, we are not your school.
 Our academic standards are high and equivalent or exceeding the level of many if not most bible colleges and seminaries with on-line programs.
 You will be proud of the certificate or diploma you get at McDowell Bible College as it prepares you with the knowledge you need to conduct your ministry.
 (See About Us page for more information on state licensure exemption and accreditation and to view our certificates.)

 Interactive Online Classroom -